valarauca/rpmbuilder/README.md

 # Config

-Below is an example configuration
+You can find an example configuration within `examples`.